 NordVPN is a security-first VPN service.
 It’s handy for Pakistan-based users because of the country’s poor track record on data privacy and censorship.
 The first line of security comes from AES 256-bit encryption, which includes OpenVPN’s cutting-edge UDP and TCP protocols.
 Cracking your connection would require a supercomputer millions of years – so needless to say, NordVPN is rather secure.
 In addition to encryption, NordVPN has a range of specialty servers focused on security; from Onion over VPN to Anti-DDoS.
 These servers add a second layer of security to everything you do online while using this service.
 Moreover, with one of the toughest no-logging policies in the business, nobody will be able to access your data while you’re using NordVPN.

 In addition to the above, NordVPN is easy to use and rich in features.
 For example, encryption protocols include PPTP, which is compatible with legacy devices (which are common in Pakistan).
-The server network is one of the biggest in the industry, with 5,100+ proxies in 62 countries.
+The server network is one of the biggest in the industry, with over 5,500 servers in 58 countries.
 The apps are compatible with all modern devices and operating systems, from macOS to iOS to Android and most common routers – and intuitive to use.
 As an added benefit, users get up to 6 connections free of charge, meaning you can connect all your devices to the VPN without running into any problems.

 CyberGhost is a VPN that combines powerful features with an intuitive user experience.
 Everything starts with the apps, which are compatible with all modern devices: iOS, Android, Windows, macOS, PlayStation, XBox, and more.
 Unlike many VPN services that ask you to configure everything manually, CyberGhost simply lets you choose from one of 6 simple profiles.
 These run the gamut from “surf anonymously” to “unblock streaming”, and can help you protect your identity from Pakistani authorities, surf the web without local censorship restrictions, and more.
 There’s also a number of easy toggles like “extra speed”, “data compression” and “block ads”.
 These can help you personalize your configuration profiles, putting sophisticated VPN features into your hands without asking you to get techy yourself.
 All of this is excellent news for VPN newbies and anyone who isn’t an IT expert or hobbyist.

 In addition to the above, CyberGhost is powerful on security and privacy.
+The backbone of its offer lies in an incredibly robust worldwide network, spanning over 5,500 servers in 80 countries.
 The logging policy is one of the strongest in the history of VPN technologies.
 Virtually nothing is kept; not even your e-mail address.
 There is no way to tie anything you do online to your device, identity or IP so long as you use the service correctly.
 In addition to being strong on logging, CyberGhost uses 256-bit encryption wherein each key has more possible combinations than there are atoms in the known universe.
 All told, this makes CyberGhost one of the safest services on the web despite its ease of use.

-PureVPN is the last service on our list, but it’s by no means the least.
-It has multiple features to help you unblock general and streaming websites in Pakistan.
+PrivateVPN has multiple features to help you unblock general and streaming websites in Pakistan.
 For starters, it uses 2048-bit encryption with AES-256.
 This level of security is so powerful a supercomputer would need millions of years to crack it, and the specific encryption protocols include censorship-beating PPTP (which is great for Pakistan).
 Bandwidth, speed and server switches are all unlimited, meaning you can use the service as much and as often as you want.
+While the network isn’t huge, PrivateVPN maintains a respectable 150 servers in 60+ countries for a wide variety of IP addresses to spoof.
 There are even 6 simultaneous connections to let you stay connected on all your devices.

 In addition to being able to unblock websites, PureVPN can also help you stay protected and avoid unpleasant run-ins with the law.
 In addition to the encryption features listed above, it uses the SOCKS5 protocol specifically designed to beat China’s censorship laws.
 If you need to exchange sensitive information or watch content that might be “blasphemous” under Pakistani law, this is a good option.
 Other cool features include a tough zero-logging policy and a port forwarding option that helps you find connection options when you’re behind a firewall or otherwise limited in connectivity.